Updated April 18, 2023

 Introduction to FTP Server in Linux

 In this article, we will learn about FTP Servers in Linux, Usage, and Installation in brief.
 To simply state, FTP is an Internet Protocol used for Transmitting Files over the Internet/Network from Source Computer to Destination.
 FTP stands for “File Transfer Protocol”

 Basically, the FTP server uses a Client-Server Architecture to transfer files.
-FTP Server is a Software Application, that uses the File Transfer Protocol to share files over the Internet between Client and Host machine.
-Here we have two machines, the end-user, which is a local host machine and a Destination, which is a remote host.
+FTP Server is a Software Application, that uses the File Transfer Protocol to share files over the Internet between the Client and Host machine.
+Here we have two machines, the end-user, which is a local host machine, and a Destination, which is a remote host.
 Both machines have the same FTP Server Application Software running.

 FTP server Type Files Transmission has many of its Advantages like

-- In the case of Interrupted Connection, your file will not be lost, instead, you’ll be able to resume the transfer where it dropped.
+- In the case of an Interrupted Connection, your file will not be lost, instead, you’ll be able to resume the transfer where it dropped.

 - FTP is faster than HTTP